Almost everyone knows how to say “no” in Spanish… mainly because it’s the same word as in English: “no” is no.

-But, when speaking any language, there are many ways to express denial.
-In English you don’t just say “no” most of the time.
-You might say “no, thank you”, or “absolutely not!”.
+But, when speaking any language, there are so many nuances to a single word.
+In English you don’t often just say “no”.
+You might say “no, thank you”, or “absolutely not!”

 You might also be interested in

 - Spanish Negation: Complete Guide to Using Spanish Negative Words

 - Our guide for how to learn Spanish using online resources

 - 100 Must-Know Basic Spanish Words For Beginners (with Audio)

 - 26 Useful Ways to Yes in Spanish